-How Long Should a Chapter be
+How Long Should a Book Chapter Be?

 Have you ever read a chapter which is so long, you start to lose interest or think the author’s just ranting for the sake of it with nothing related to the plot?